 Silvies is also well-known for an incomparable golf experience for players of every skill level, with four award-winning courses.
 The reversible Hankins and Craddock Courses, are both ranked in Golfweek's top 50 in the USA.
 There is the stunning Chief Egan's Par 3 course and McVeigh's Gauntlet which was named the 'Best New Golf Experience in 2018' by Golf Magazine.

-The Rocking Horse Spa is 17,000 square feet and has every amenity and spa treatment available, including an indoor pool, rock climbing wall and fitness room.
+The Rocking Heart Spa is 17,000 square feet and has every amenity and spa treatment available, including an indoor pool, rock climbing wall and fitness room.

 The luxurious western-themed accomodations include eight two-bedroom spacious Cabin Suites, nine double King Ranch House Suites and nine single King Ranch Suites.